Borderline personality disorder: Comorbid personality disorders

-Approximately 74% of individuals with BPD also fulfill criteria for another personality disorder during their lifetime, according to research conducted in 2008.
+Approximately 74% of individuals with BPD also fulfill criteria for another personality disorder during their lifetime, according to research published in 2008.
 The most prevalent co-occurring disorders are from Cluster A (paranoid, schizoid, and schizotypal personality disorders), affecting about half of those with BPD, with schizotypal personality disorder alone impacting one-third of individuals.
 Being part of Cluster B, BPD patients also commonly share characteristics with other Cluster B disorders (antisocial, histrionic, and narcissistic personality disorders), with nearly half of individuals with BPD showing signs of these conditions, and narcissistic personality disorder affecting roughly one-third.
 Cluster C disorders (avoidant, dependent, and obsessive-compulsive personality disorders) have the least comorbidity with BPD, with just under a third of individuals with BPD meeting the criteria for a Cluster C disorder.

 Management

-The main approach to managing BPD is through psychotherapy, tailored to the individual's specific needs rather than applying a one-size-fits-all model based on the diagnosis alone.
+The main approach to managing BPD is through psychotherapy, with a few different interventions having demonstrated a reduction in symptoms and an increase in well-being.
 While medications do not directly treat BPD, they are beneficial in managing comorbid conditions like depression and anxiety.
 Evidence states short-term hospitalization does not offer advantages over community care in terms of enhancing outcomes or in the long-term prevention of suicidal behavior among individuals with BPD.